-The 2010 MDX includes a LATCH (Lower Anchors and Tethers for CHildren) child-seat mounting system for the outboard rear seating positions.
+The 2011 MDX includes a LATCH (Lower Anchors and Tethers for Children) child-seat mounting system for the outboard rear seating positions.
 LATCH features built-in lower anchors and ready-to-use tether attachment points that allow compatible child safety seats to be installed without using the vehicle's seat belt system.
 Additionally, the LATCH system simplifies child-seat installation when an owner installs a LATCH-compatible child seat.
-The center rear seat position has upper tether anchors only.
+The rear seat center passenger position has upper tether anchors only.

 ACTIVE FRONT HEAD RESTRAINTS

-The 2010 MDX is fitted with active front head restraints designed to help minimize the risk of neck injuries in the event of a rear impact.
-The head restraint is mechanically linked to a lumbar plate located inside of the front seatback.
-In a rear impact, the occupant's body pushes against the seatback, causing the head restraint to move forward in a carefully prescribed arc.
-This motion helps equalize the impact forces transmitted to the head, neck and spine as the occupant's head moves backward during the collision.
-Effectively managing and dispersing this energy is critical to help minimize the potential for injuries.
+The MDX front seats are fitted with active front head restraints designed to help minimize the risk of neck injuries in the event of a rear impact.
+The head restraint system is mechanically linked to a lumbar plate located inside of the front seatback.
+In a rear impact, the occupant's body pushes against the seatback, causing the head restraint to move forward and upwards in a carefully prescribed arc.
+This motion helps equalize the impact forces transmitted to the neck and spine during the collision.
+Effectively managing and dispersing this crash energy is critical to help minimize the potential for injuries.

 VOLUNTARY SAFETY IMPROVEMENTS

-The 2010 Acura MDX makes pedestrian injury mitigation a high priority, and adopts several pedestrian-injury mitigation measures that U.S. law does not require.
+The Acura MDX makes pedestrian injury mitigation a high priority, and adopts several pedestrian-injury mitigation measures that United States law does not require.
 For example, the MDX hood frame and aluminum hood panel are designed to help protect pedestrians by deforming over a broad area to absorb collision energy.
-In addition, the hood hinges are designed to bend and the windshield wiper pivots also feature a breakaway design to help reduce the likelihood of injury in the event that a collision with a pedestrian should occur.
+In addition, the hood hinges are designed to bend and the windshield wiper pivots feature a breakaway design to help mitigate the likelihood of injury in the event that a collision with a pedestrian should occur.

 Another target that Acura designers felt strongly about was the MDX's ability to withstand a rollover with the roof frame maintained, no fuel system damage, and no tailgate or tailgate door-opening damage.
-Though not required or regulated by the government, the high-strength steel safety cage provides the stiffness that allows the MDX to better withstand rollover forces.
+The use of a high-strength steel safety cage provides the stiffness that allows the MDX to better withstand rollover forces.

-Standard equipment on the 2010 Acura MDX is Vehicle Stability Assist™ (VSA®), an Electronic Stability Control system that enhances controllability while the vehicle is accelerating, braking or cornering, or when the driver makes a sudden maneuver.
-VSA® has been retuned for 2010 to deliver a 10-percent improvement in performance during hard acceleration on slippery surfaces.
-The VSA® works in conjunction with the vehicle's drive-by-wire throttle and its 4-channel ABS system to help the vehicle maintain the driver's intended path of travel.
-It functions by applying brake force to one or more wheels independently while also managing the throttle, ignition and fuel systems to reduce engine power output.
+Standard equipment on the Acura MDX is Vehicle Stability Assist™ (VSA®), an Electronic Stability Control system that enhances controllability while the vehicle is accelerating, braking, cornering, or when the driver makes a sudden maneuver.
+The VSA® works in conjunction with the vehicle's Drive-by-Wire™ throttle system and its 4-channel anti-lock braking system (ABS) to help the vehicle maintain the driver's intended path of travel.
+VSA® functions by applying brake force to one or more wheels independently while also managing the throttle, ignition and fuel systems to reduce engine power output.